 Ferenc Raichle mansion, Subotica

-Ferenc Raichle mansion is Serbia's most striking example of Art Nouveau architecture © Hons 084, Wikimedia Commons
+Ferenc Raichle mansion is Serbia's most striking example of Art Nouveau architecture © Mikhail Markovskiy, Shutterstock

 In this Serbian city that is rich in Art Nouveau architecture, this is the most striking example.
 Although it seems like it came straight from the sketch pad of Gaudí, it is, in fact, the work of the eponymous Ferenc Raichle, the creative mind behind several other buildings around Subotica.
 Originally designed as a dwelling house, it has now found new life as a gallery of contemporary art.

 Inspired to take a trip?
 Get 10% off our guides: